eliasjlara/PUM-04/AIDA/README.md

 # AIDA - code for robot
-## Introduction
+## Introductiont
-This part of the project is using **ROS2** with the version Humble Hawksbill and is supposed to be located on the robot AIDA.
-**ROS2** is a middleware software for communication between different *Nodes* using *topics* and *services*.
+This part of the project is supposed to be placed on the Raspberry Pis on the robot AIDA.
+This part is using the **Humble Hawksbill** version of **ROS2**.
+ROS2 is a middleware software for communication between different *Nodes* using *topics* and *services*.
 To communicate using a topic we need at least one *publisher* and one *subscriber*.
-For example so can the publisher node be a **C++** node and the subscriber a **Python** node.
-The only things needed for the communication to work is that the nodes need to communicate using the same topic (with the same namespace) and a mutual message type.
-Message are built using **C-style** variables.
+One of the main benefits of using ROS2 for communication between is that we only need to focus on the nodes publishing and subscribing to the same topic and that they are using a mutual message type.
+ROS2 takes care of the rest, as nodes that communicate to the same topic can even be written in different lanuages.
+ROS2 has main support for nodes written in **Python** and **C++**.
+In this project we are only using **Python** nodes.
+Message are built using **C-type** variables.
+Besides publishers and subscribers there are also other types of communication available for ROS2.
+In this project we are also using services for shutting down and turning on steams from hardware such as the microphone and the camera.
 ROS2 is available for Windows, Mac and Linux.
-This project is mostly tested using ROS2 for Linux and we are currently only using **Python** nodes.
+This project aims to support at least the Linux version of ROS2 as this is the operating system of AIDA and what most developers in the project are using for developing and testing the code.

 ## Layout under src
 ### speech_to_text